Ashrafkhan99/ReviewSystemWithNLP/README.md

 ## Project Overview

 This project implements a comprehensive review system integrated with Natural Language Processing capabilities for automated sentiment analysis.
-The platform allows users to submit reviews for various entities (Interview reviews, Restaurant Reviews, Movie Reviews), automatically analyzes the emotional tone of the content, and maintains a real-time leaderboard ranking system based on sentiment scores.
+The platform allows users to submit reviews for various entities (<span style="color:blue">Interview reviews, Restaurant Reviews, Movie Reviews, etc.</span>), automatically analyzes the emotional tone of the content, and maintains a real-time leaderboard ranking system based on sentiment scores.

 ### Key Features